nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 ------
 Registration
 ============
-On creation a message is sent through the :py:data:`commqueue`.
-On the master and the workers a new instance of :py:class:`multiprocessing.Queue` is added to :py:data:`NetWork.queue.queues` dictionary.
+On creation a message is sent through the dispatcher On the master and the workers a new instance of :py:class:`multiprocessing.Queue` is added to :py:data:`NetWork.queue.queues` dictionary.
 On the master a new instance of :py:data:`NetWork.queue.MasterQueue` handler is added to :py:data:`NetWork.queue.queueHandlers`.